Big-Edge2297/homie-dashboard/README.md

 Homie connects directly to Home Assistant over a Long-Lived Access Token and a local WebSocket connection which results in automatic caching.

+## Security

 ⚠️ The HA Long-Lived Access Token is stored in plain text inside the HTML file.
 Anyone who can read the file has full access to your Home Assistant instance.

+> DON'T BE like the guy in Massachusetts that has a room named Jason's room - if you have been on Reddit long enough, you will get the joke :)

 **Recommendations:**
 - Serve the file only on your local network — never expose it to the internet without authentication